-- 5.1 The residency program director or designee evaluates the qualifications of applicants to pharmacy residencies through a documented, formal, procedure based on predetermined criteria, which includes an assessment of the applicant's ability to achieve the educational goals and objectives selected for the program. - 5.2 The predetermined criteria and procedure used to evaluate applicants' qualifications are used by all involved in the evaluation and ranking of applicants. - 5.3 Applicants to international advanced pharmacy practice residency programs are currently participating in or have completed an ASHP-accredited International Pharmacy Practice Residency program, or one that is in the ASHP accreditation process (e.g., one with candidate or preliminary accreditation status). - 5.4 Applicants to international advanced pharmacy practice residencies are licensed or eligible for licensure (or equivalent designation for the country conducting the residency, (e.g., registered) in the state, country, or jurisdiction in which the program is conducted. - 5.5 Consequences of residents' failure to obtain appropriate licensure (or equivalent process) either prior to or within 90 days of the start date of the residency is addressed in written policy of the residency program. - 5.6 Requirements for successful completion and expectations of the residency program are documented and provided to applicants invited to interview, including policies for professional, family, and sick leaves and the consequences of any such leave on residents' ability to complete the residency program, and for dismissal from the residency program; - 5.6.a. these policies are reviewed with residents and are consistent with the organization's human resources policies for pharmacists.
+- 5.1 The residency program director or designee must evaluate the qualifications of applicants to pharmacy residencies through a documented, formal, procedure based on predetermined criteria. - 5.2 The predetermined criteria and procedure used to evaluate applicants' qualifications must be used by all involved in the evaluation and ranking of applicants. - 5.3 Applicants to pharmacy residencies should be graduates or candidates for graduation of an accredited, or certified by an appropriate body for the country, pharmacy degree program (or one in process of pursuing accreditation or certification).
+At a minimum, the graduate must have completed a 5-year collegiate program with at least 4 years devoted to pharmacy curriculum or 4-year collegiate program of pharmacy curriculum plus at least one year of pharmacy practice experience, or be a graduate of a Pharm.D program.

+- 5.4 Applicants to pharmacy residencies must be licensed or eligible for licensure (or equivalent designation for the country conducting the residency, e.g., registered) in the state, country, or jurisdiction in which the program is conducted. - 5.5 Consequences of residents' failure to obtain appropriate licensure (or equivalent process) either prior to or within 90 days of the start date of the residency must be addressed in written policy of the residency program. - 5.6 Requirements for successful completion and expectations of the residency program must be documented and provided to applicants invited to interview, including policies for professional, family, and sick leaves and the consequences of any such leave on residents' ability to complete the residency program, and for dismissal from the residency program; - 5.6.a.
+These policies must be reviewed with residents and be consistent with the organization's human resources policies for pharmacists.